bebenlebricolo/events-manager/trunk/readme.txt

 * fixed 'Bookings' header not being translated when formats are disabled and booking form is added just after content
 * fixed ticket availability status indicator showing false to admins when ticket is restricted to guests
 * added get_total_paid function (mainly for hooking purposes in Pro add-ons)
+* added support for Google Maps styles via services like the Google Maps Style Wizard or Snazzy Maps

 = 5.6.6.1 =
 * fixed search forms disappearing in latest update when Styling Options for search forms are turned off (props @factchecker)